 Making profit, earning money was considered healthy in ancient Bharat, provided it was distributed for the benefit of others.
 Walking on those footsteps, a number of Indian-Americans have donated large sums of money to educational institutions like IITs, etc. This essay is dedicated to the Indian-American community.
 They have used their clout to change the way the American government looks at India.
 Coming after Pokran II in 1998 and the sanctions that followed it was no mean task.
 I would urge all Indians to shed their inhibitions of the Nehru/Indira era and share their knowledge with the world.

-Artha - From ancient times, the aim of all human endeavor was dharma, artha, kama and moksha meaning moral behavior, wealth, worldly pleasures and salvation.
-Of these dharma is the most important.
-It signifies the concept of righteousness and ones duty to family, society and universal order.
+Artha - From ancient times, the aim of all human endeavor was dharma, artha, kama, and moksha, meaning moral behavior, wealth, worldly pleasures, and salvation.
+Of these, dharma is the most important.
+It signifies the concept of righteousness and one's duty to family, society, and universal order.
 Artha follows dharma but it has a much wider significance than merely “wealth”.

-History - Alexander invaded India in 326 BC.
+History - Alexander invaded India in 326 B.C.
 The nature and effect of his raid on India are highly overstated.
 He never crossed the Beas and thus never fought any of the brave kings of Bharat.
-His conquest of Punjab had no permanent impact, politically, administratively or in a cultural sense.
+His conquest of Punjab had no permanent impact politically, administratively or in a cultural sense.
 But his invasion affected Indian politics to the extent that it promoted the political unification of India.
-Smaller states merged into big ones, paving the way for the growth of the Indian empire founded by Chandragupta and guided by Kautilya.
-It opened up communication between India and Greece at a great cost though.
-His visit inflicted untold sufferings upon India, rape, massacre, plunder on a scale that was unknown to Indians.
+Smaller states merged into big ones, paving the way for the growth of the Indian empire founded by Chandragupta who was guided by Kautilya.
+It opened up communication between India and Greece at a great cost, though.
+His visit inflicted untold sufferings upon India such as rape, massacre, and plunder on a scale that was unknown to Indians.